London - In case you needed clinical documentation, a team of

 standard Blu-ray Disc or DVD -- at least in England -- according to a new study.

 Working on behalf of the European Blu-ray Disc Association (BDA),

-the Mindlab International
+the Mindlab International team at

 the Sussex Innovation Centre, Brighton, tested over three days last November,

 24 subjects evenly split between males and females between the ages of 18 and

 Test participants watched three clips in all three formats (3D

 Blu-ray, 2D Blu-ray and 2D DVD) from 90 to 180 seconds in length.
 The clips

 were all from major Hollywood studio produced films from the last 12 months